Sienci-Labs/Resources/longmill/advanced/lm-inductive-sensors.md

 ## Installation

-The Inductive Sensor Kit is a plug-and-play add-on kit for your LongMill, which adds three inductive sensors to your machine to act as limit and homing switches.<strong> The kit can be ordered on our <a href="https://sienci.com/product/inductive-sensor-kit/">store</a>. </strong>
+The Inductive Sensor Kit is a plug-and-play add-on kit for your LongMill, which adds three inductive sensors to your machine to act as limit and homing switches. **The kit can be ordered on our <a href="https://sienci.com/product/inductive-sensor-kit/">store</a>.**

 https://www.youtube.com/watch?v=MZBsJED4Ktg